+\begin{rem} In \cite{BaSc2} we also give sufficient intrinsic conditions on a weak cofibration category for its ind-admissibility.
+Namely, we show in \cite[Corollary 3.8]{BaSc2} that if our weak cofibration category has \emph{proper factorizations} then it is ind-admissible.
+The author does not know a way to deduce the ind-admissibility of $\CM$ from this result since the author does not know of any factorization in $\CM$ into a weak equivalence followed by a right proper map (see Definition \ref{d:proper} and Proposition \ref{p:compose}). \end{rem}

-For $\CM$ we can actually obtain a slightly stronger result than Theorem \ref{t:main3 0}, since by Proposition \ref{p:CM_monoidal}, $\CM$ is a monoidal weak cofibration category under the categorical product.
-Thus we obtain \begin{thm}[\ref{t:main4}] Let $\cW$ denote the class of weak equivalences and let $\cC$ denote the class of cofibrations in $\CM$.
+Since $\CM$ is ind-admissible, we have an induced model structure on the category $\Ind(\CM)$.
+We further show in Theorem \ref{t:main4} that: \begin{thm} Let $\cW$ denote the class of weak equivalences and let $\cC$ denote the class of cofibrations in $\CM$.
 Then there exists a simplicial model category structure on $\Ind(\CM)$ such that: \begin{enumerate} \item The weak equivalences are $\mathbf{W} := \Lw^{\cong}(\cW)$. \item The fibrations are $\mathbf{F} :=(\cC\cap \cW)^{\perp}$. \end{enumerate}

 Moreover, this model category is finitely combinatorial, with set of generating cofibrations $\cC$ and set of generating acyclic cofibrations $\cC\cap \cW$.

 The model category $\Ind(\CM)$ has the following further properties: \begin{enumerate} \item Every object in $\Ind(\CM)$ is fibrant. \item $\Ind(\CM)$ is proper. \item $\Ind(\CM)$ is a cartesian monoidal model category. \end{enumerate} \end{thm}